georgem7154/general-ai-renamer/README.md

 2. run the exe which will auto install all the packages and get you ready to execute on the go, first time run might be slow

 # Challenges faced and solved
-That's the final piece of the puzzle!
-The configuration save/load feature is a major improvement for **user experience (UX)**.

-Here is the complete, final summary of all the challenges faced during development and the technical solutions implemented, including the API retries, batching, the file restoration system, and the new configuration management.

-## 🏆 Comprehensive Summary of Challenges & Solutions

-The development of the Batch AI Image Renamer focused on achieving a balance between **speed (using batching)**, **reliability (handling errors and complex inputs)**, and **usability (saving configuration)**.

----

 ### 🚀 Speed and Efficiency Challenges